Degaussing and Frequently Asked Questions

 Why is degaussing considered to be the best way to erase data from hard drives and tapes?

-Degaussing eliminates data physically (not via software) from the hard drive platters or from tape film by producing a magnetic field sufficient to neutralize the magnetic particles.
+Degaussing eliminates data physically (not via software) from the hard drive platters or tape film by producing a magnetic field sufficient to neutralize the magnetic particles.
 Sanitization methods such as overwriting, secure erase, shredding, physical destruction or encryption leave data that could potentially be recovered through software or laboratory methods available now or in the near future.
 Degaussing with a machine that produces sufficient field strength produces permanent erasure.
 Data on degaussed media is gone and cannot be recovered with existing or future technology.
 Visit our White Paper section for more in-depth information about the degaussing process.

 Will degaussing erase data contained on solid-state hard drives (SSDs) used in laptops and tablets, flash drives, USB thumb drives, etc.?